neelchauhan/mpd-x/docs/mpd47.md

 **`windowing`**

 :   Enables the windowing mechanism specified by the protocol.
 Disabling
-    this will cause Mpd to violate the protocol, possibly confusing some PPTP peers, but usually results in better performance.
+    this will cause mpdx to violate the protocol, possibly confusing some PPTP peers, but usually results in better performance.
 The windowing mechanism is a design error in the PPTP protocol; L2TP, the successor to PPTP, removes it.